 Volunteers helping at Bird Seed Sale

-So how do you get started?
-First of all, we recommend that you join our Facebook Group, “like” our Facebook Page, and/or sign up for the Yahoo announcement listserv (links at the bottom of this page) since these are the places where we will announce volunteer opportunities.
-Another important step in becoming a volunteer is to fill out our online volunteer form indicating your interests.
-And you can always contact us directly with volunteer interests and questions at email@example.com.
+To stay informed, you can also join our Facebook Group, “like” our Facebook Page, and/or sign up to receive emails from us (links at the bottom of this page) since these are the places where we will announce volunteer opportunities.
+Also you can always contact us directly with volunteer interests and questions at [email protected].

 - Bird Friendly Habitat Committee: Includes the residential Bird Friendly Habitat Certification program, working with retail and wholesale garden centers to promote native plants; the Corporate Bird Friendly Habitat Certification program; and the Bird Friendly Communities program, working with municipalities to promote bird friendly actions such as planting native plants, removing invasive plants, and sponsoring other bird friendly activities.